The goal of the toy drive is to reach 25,000 local children by collecting toys to brighten their holiday season.

-One person was killed when a semi-truck drove off a ramp in Holland Thursday morning.
+One person was killed in a single-vehicle crash in Muskegon County Thursday night.

 One person was killed and two were injured in a rollover crash near Cedar Springs Thursday night.